snakemake/snakemake/docs/snakefiles/modularization.rst

 When executing, snakemake first tries to create (or update, if necessary) ``test.txt`` (and all other possibly mentioned dependencies) by executing the subworkflow.
 Then the current workflow is executed.
 This can also happen recursively, since the subworkflow may have its own subworkflows as well.

+Note that subworkflow rules will not be displayed in a :ref:`Snakemake report <snakefiles-reports>` generated from the surrounding workflow.

 .. _snakefile-code-hosting-providers: